aaaaaa123456789/gb-debug-information/debuginfo.md

   If the block's reference field is set to the [invalid block index][def-invalid], indicating that there is no [checksum table block][sect4.13] linked by this block, this field MUST be set to the [invalid index][def-invalid];
   likewise, if the file size field is set to zero, this field MUST be set to the [invalid index][def-invalid].
-* **ROM checksum**: this is the checksum contained in the ROM header, at offset $14E.
+* **ROM checksum**: checksum contained in the ROM header, at offset $14E.
   This value is stored with its endianness flipped compared to the value stored in the ROM image, because the value in the ROM image is stored in big-endian format.
+  (In other words, if the ROM image contains the byte $AB at offset $14E and the byte $CD at offset $14F, the checksum is $ABCD, and that will be the value of this field, even though it will be stored in little-endian form in the debug information file.)
-  If the ROM checksum invalid flag (in the feature flags field) is set, this field is meaningless and it SHOULD be set to the [invalid value][def-invalid]; consumers MUST ignore this field if that flag is set.
+  If the ROM checksum invalid flag (in the feature flags field) is set, this field contains a value that may not match the expected checksum (as defined by the ROM image's data) or the value in the ROM header.
+  If the checksum contained in the ROM header doesn't match the expected checksum, this field SHOULD be set to the checksum contained in the ROM header (not to the expected one) and the ROM checksum invalid flag MUST be set.
 * **Feature flags**: bit-packed field containing the following values:
-    * **ROM checksum invalid flag**: if set, it indicates that the value stored in the ROM checksum field is meaningless and MUST be ignored by consumers.
+    * **ROM checksum invalid flag**: if set, it indicates that the value stored in the ROM checksum field may not match the expected checksum (as defined by the ROM image's data) or the value in the ROM header.
+      If the ROM header contains a checksum that doesn't match the expected checksum, this flag MUST be set.
+      Otherwise, this flag MAY be set if the generator is unable to determine with certainty that the value of the ROM checksum field matches both the contents of the ROM header and the expected checksum.
     * **Mapper code unknown flag**: if set, it indicates that the single-byte mapper code stored in the mapper code field doesn't necessarily represent one of the standard well-known mappers.
       (The mapper string field, if available, can be used to determine the actual mapper in use if needed.)